 In order to place the house in virtually any desired location, screw foundations made of galvanized steel are used.
 Adapted to the particular soil conditions, these foundations can be easily rotated out of the ground and reused after the house is moved.
 The resulting hole is filled with fresh soil and planted a tree.

-Industrial Designer, Self-employed craftsman in the field of wood construction and upcycling projects over 10 firstname.lastname@example.org
+Industrial Designer, former educator and self-employed craftsman in the field of wood firstname.lastname@example.org

-Self-employed.
-Owner and founder of several start-ups.
-Over 25 years of experience with the development and implementation of innovative services and projects.
-Many years of experience in the sustainable buissnes, strongly connected to sustainability leaders in different industries Master in Enviromentel sciences ETHpierre@nachhaltigwirkt.ch
+nachhaltig wirkt.
+Owner and founder, over 25 years of experience with the development and implementation of innovative services and email@example.com